 Fixed costs are the costs you pay out every day, even if you don’t have a single car in your shop.
 They can include rent, utility bills, office staff, and so forth.
 Even if you play the role of office staff (or receptionist), you need to know the cost to pay for this position, and then pay yourself for that business cost.

 Variable costs are beyond fixed costs, like what you pay for parts or labor when you work on a vehicle.

-It’s possible to learn the skills you need to grow a profitable automotive service shop, and one of eAutoClub’s goals it to help expert mechanics get a handle of shop-management basics like these.
+It’s possible to learn the skills you need to grow a profitable automotive service shop, and one of eAutoClub’s goals is to help expert mechanics get a handle on shop-management basics like these.

-With eAutoClub’s dynamic CRM, you get a service that—at drop off—provides both the service writer and vehicle owner with ultra-accurate service alerts, based on the shop’s service records, time elapsed and miles driven.
+With eAutoClub’s dynamic CRM, you get a service that—at drop off—provides both the service writer and vehicle owner with ultra-accurate service alerts, based on the shop’s service records, the time elapsed, and miles driven.
 Contact us for more information.

 SI Auto Pro “Auto Care Made Easy”, previously licensed and distributed under the Mitchell1™ and Snap-On™ brands, is designed for automotive service and tire dealers using Mitchell1 Manager™/Shop Key™, R.O.
 Writer™, AllData™, MaxxTraxx™, Costar™, Lankar™, PACE Yes™, NapaTracs™, and other shop management computer systems. blog.AutoSI Auto Pro.com | Testimonials since 1999